TRZLedgerFoundation/native-to-trezoaanchor/client/packages/buffer-layout/README.md

-Buffer layout utilities for Solana program deserialization and serialization.
+Buffer layout utilities for Trezoa program deserialization and serialization.

 This package currently only supports [Borsh](https://borsh.io/).